AHobbitTalksData/Database-and-reports-for-my-blog/Projects/README.md

 I will be posting all the different projects I produce.
-These projects will be sorted according to the tool and task I consider most relevant, for example: *Excel/Data_validation*, *Python/numpy*, etc.
+These projects will be sorted according to the tool and task I consider most relevant, for example: *Excel/Data_validation*, *Python/numpy*, etc. The topics for this projects might not be related so you will find a brief summary in every README file.